DerGuru/The-Resonant/New Chapters/03 - Part3/P3-06_Elyras_Ritual_Planning.md

 "Maybe.
 Or she knows enough to recognize what we're doing."
 Jason met Elyra's eyes.
 "I could ask.
 Carefully.
 See if she'd even consider it."

 Elyra was quiet for a long moment.
-"If she does have experience—and if she's willing—the outer boundary role requires someone stable.
-Defensive work.
-Holding a position without wavering for hours."
+"If she does have experience—and if she's willing—Holding a position without wavering for hours is not an easy task."
 She studied him.
 "Are you willing to ask her?
 To explain what we need?"

-"Yes.
-But I'll respect her answer.
-If she says no—"
+"Yes - But If she says no—"

-"Then we find another way," Elyra said firmly.
+"Then we'll find another way," Elyra said firmly.
 "Or we don't proceed.
 I won't pressure anyone into this."

 "Understood," Jason said.
 "I'll talk to her.
 See if she's even open to the conversation."